 Keep in mind that the Budget and the Forecast could vary over time as the business evolves

 3. Communicate a revenue range to stakeholders and investors.

 Aim for the range to hedge from 10-15% below plan through the base plan.

 For example, revenue could be $20-22M for the quarter and the operating expenses and cash plans are tied to the base case.

 As the company approaches its next scenario planning session (or its first-ever!), be sure to consider these strategies.

-Utilize the industry KPIs to set realistic major goals before crafting the perfect Base Plan.
+Utilize the industry KPIs to set realistic primary goals before crafting the perfect Base Plan.

 From there, it’s easy to build out best and worst-case scenarios to understand how the business plan should be sculpted for the coming periods.

-These scenarios, combined with the goals of the organization, can be used to develop a strategic plan for the future.
+These scenarios, combined with the organization's goals, can be used to develop a strategic plan for the future.